New Haven Dog Bite Lawyers

 If you or someone you love, like your child, has been injured by a dog, their owner may be held liable for damages.
 Our New Haven dog bite attorneys can assess your case and determine how much compensation you’re able to secure by filing a personal injury claim.
 At Action Law Group, we don’t just believe in justice – we fight to make it a reality for families like yours.

 If you or your child has suffered from a dog bite, call our team at (203) 439-3143, or contact us online.
-Through a free consultation, we can learn more about your needs and you can learn about how our team can help.
+Through a free consultation, we can learn more about your needs and you can learn about how our team of New Haven dog bite lawyers can help.

 Common Injuries Sustained from Dog Bites